mathsyouth/CKL/README.txt

  library.
 Type 'make' to create a 'libCKL.a' in the lib directory.
  The compiler is currently set to g++ with -O2 level optimization.

- In Visual C++ 5.0 or higher, open CKL.dsw to build the library.

  Building on either platform has a side effect of copying the include files needed for a client application to the include/ directory.

 IV.
 Building the Demos

  In the demos directory is a Unix Makefile.
 Typing 'make' will perform a 'make' in the 'sample' and 'spinning' directories.
-For VC++5.0 users, the demos directory contains a demos.dsw file which contains projects for both demos.

    sample